gabriellemos/react-template/README.md

 ### Workspace

 When developing new features, fixing a bug, adding tests, documentation or any other adition to this repository.
-First create a branch derived from `main` so that you can make your modifications, commit and then submit a pull request.
+First create a branch derived from `development` so that you can make your modifications, commit and then submit a pull request.

 This project is already configured to enforce lint and code formatting with eslint and prettier.
 It is also integrated with husky so prior to any commit it will attempt to fix issues with lint, code formatting and will execute tests related to changes made.